 Holy Baptism is the basis of the whole Christian life, the gateway to life in the Spirit (vitae spiritualis ianua), and the door which gives access to the other sacraments.
 Through Baptism we are freed from sin and reborn as sons of God; we become members of Christ, are incorporated into the Church and made sharers in her mission: “Baptism is the sacrament of regeneration through water in the word.”
 (CCC 1213*)

 Interested in baptism for your child at Saint Raymond?
 Wonderful!
 We look forward to welcoming your child into our Catholic community.
-To schedule a time for a baptism, please print the downloadable form and submit to the parish office.
+To schedule a time for a baptism, please fill out this form and submit to the parish office.
 One note – there are no baptisms during Lent.

 Once you have filled in the form, please contact the parish office by email at firstname.lastname@example.org or phone at 650-323-1755.